Milad/elasticsearch-cleaner/README.md

 - `--reg-exp` or `-r`: Regex Expression to match the date part of the index name.
     - Default: `[0-9]{4}-[0-9]{2}-[0-9]{2}$` (Matches `YYYY-MM-DD` at the end).
     - A string that will be passed to `new RegExp`.
-- `--no-pretend`: A flag to actually delete the indices.
+- `--for-real`: A flag to actually delete the indices.
 By default the tool doesn't delete anything, it only shows you what it would delete.
     - Required to actually delete the indices.

 ### As JS Module